MSc Clinical NeuropsychologyFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-Visit our programme catalogue for full details of the structure and unit content for our MSc in Clinical Neuropsychology.
+Please visit our programme catalogue for full details of the structure and unit content for our MSc in Clinical Neuropsychology

-A clinical doctorate (DClinPsych) plus an undergraduate degree or equivalent qualification in psychology or similar.
-You must also be registered as a clinical psychologist with the Health and Care Professions Council.
+You must have a clinical doctorate in psychology (DClinPsy) and be registered as a clinical psychologist with the Health and Care Professions Council.
 Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
 These will be considered on a case-by-case basis (and may also require consultation with and agreement from the BPS).

 See international equivalent qualifications on the International Office website.